Kinvey/kinvey-cli/README.md

       Specifies a Kinvey app by ID or name.

-* `appenv show [env]`
+* `appenv show`

     Shows detailed information about the specified environment or about the active one if you don't specify an environment.
-You can specify an environment by ID or name.
 By default, the command searches inside the active application but you can specify a different application using `--app`.

+    * `--env <environment>`

+          Specifies a Kinvey app environment by ID or name.

     * `--app <application>`